pkahly/blockchain/README.md

-# crypto
+### A basic cryptocurrency implementation

-A basic cryptocurrency implementation
+*Personal project intended to deepen my knowledge of Cryptocurrency and C++*